 Currency Creek Arboretum (CCA) is a specialist eucalypt arboretum located approximately 80 km south of Adelaide in South Australia.
 As of January 2002, CCA had approximately 6000 plants from 1800 accessions of 850 eucalypts species and subspecies growing.
 CCA is helping to assess eucalypt species for street tree potential in the following manner:

-- Basic knowledge on each species characteristics.
+- Basic knowledge of each species’ characteristics.
 The flower colour of E. histophylla was unknown and assumed to be white (based on related species) until the species was grown to maturity at CCA and flower colour was seen to be consistently yellow.
-Tree and mallee forms of E. conglobata was shown to be caused by site conditions alone as both developed into small bushy trees at CCA.
+Tree and mallee forms of E. conglobata were shown to be caused by site conditions alone as both developed into small bushy trees at CCA.

-- Basic knowledge on each species site suitability.
+- Basic knowledge of each species’ site suitability.
 Growth rates, survival rates, and health indices are recorded for all plantings at one-year intervals.
-Time to first bud initiation and first flowering are recorded.
+The time to first bud initiation and first flowering is recorded.

 - Assessment of ornamental qualities including form, bark, foliage, flowers and fruits.

 Corymbia ficfolia (form and flowers)